ibm-cloud-docs/power-iaas/configuring-custom-image.md

 3. After you click **Create**, you are taken to the **Cloud Object Storage** landing page.
 Select **Create Bucket**.

-4. From here, you are automatically redirected to the service instance where you can start creating buckets.
+4. From here, you are automatically redirected to the workspace where you can start creating buckets.
 Your {{site.data.keyword.cos_short}} instances are listed under **Storage** in the **Resource List**.
-The terms *resource instance* and *service instance* refer to the same concept, and can be used interchangeably.
+The terms *resource instance* and *workspace* refer to the same concept, and can be used interchangeably.

 5. Choose a unique name.
 All buckets in all regions across the globe share a single namespace.
 Ensure that you have the correct permissions to create a bucket.